 SciSparc Enters Into Letter of Intent with an E-commerce Company to Establish a Joint Venture to Market and Develop a New Product Line

 TEL AVIV, Israel, Nov.
-15, 2022 (GLOBE NEWSWIRE) -- SciSparc Ltd. (Nasdaq: SPRC), a specialty, clinical-stage pharmaceutical company focusing on the development of therapies to treat disorders of the central nervous system (the “Company” or “SciSparc”), today announced it has entered into a letter of intent ("LOI") with Jeffs' Brands Ltd ("Jeffs' Brands") (Nasdaq: JFBR), a data-driven e-commerce company operating on the Amazon Marketplace, to establish a joint venture ("JV") for the development of a new food supplements product line and its online marketing.
+15, 2022 (GLOBE NEWSWIRE) -- SciSparc Ltd. SPRC, a specialty, clinical-stage pharmaceutical company focusing on the development of therapies to treat disorders of the central nervous system (the "Company" or "SciSparc"), today announced it has entered into a letter of intent ("LOI") with Jeffs' Brands Ltd ("Jeffs' Brands") JFBR, a data-driven e-commerce company operating on the Amazon Marketplace, to establish a joint venture ("JV") for the development of a new food supplements product line and its online marketing.

 The LOI contemplates that the two companies will form a JV in which they each own 50%.
 The transaction will be subject to the negotiation and preparation of definitive documentation.